musikinformatik/SuperDirt/README.md

 (
 // configure the sound server: here you could add hardware specific options
 // see http://doc.sccode.org/Classes/ServerOptions.html
 s.options.numBuffers = 1024 * 16;
 s.options.memSize = 8192 * 16;
 // boot the server and start SuperDirt s.waitForBoot {
 	~dirt = SuperDirt(2, s); // two output channels
-	~dirt.loadSynthDefs; 	// load user defined synthdefs
-	~dirt.loadSoundFiles;	// load samples (path can be passed) mono is assumed.
+	~dirt.loadSynthDefs; 	// load user defined synthdefs (path can be passed) ~dirt.loadSoundFiles;	// load samples (path can be passed) mono is assumed. s.sync; // wait for samples
-	~dirt.start;		// start listening
+	~dirt.start([57120, 57121]);		// start listening on port 57120
 }
 )
-// now you should be able to send from tidal via port 57120
+// now you should be able to send from tidal via port 57120 and 57212
 ```

 ## Setup from Tidal
 ```
 d1 <- stream "127.0.0.1" 57120 dirt {timestamp = BundleStamp}
+d2 <- stream "127.0.0.1" 57121 dirt {timestamp = BundleStamp}
 ```
 Now you can run a pattern, e.g.
 ```